 And as further debris is collected, the blockage will grow in size until the pipe is completely jammed, leaving you with a larger — and potentially more expensive — plumbing problem to repair, and one you likely will not be able to tackle yourself.

-The easiest, most cost-effective way to handle a clogged drain is to purchase a chemical solution designed to remove buildup from your drains.
+The easiest, most cost-effective strategy for how to fix a gurgling kitchen sink is to purchase a chemical solution designed to remove buildup from your drains.
 This is usually a simple fix, but be sure to read the directions thoroughly.
 These chemicals can be very toxic — which is why they are so effective at breaking down the material in the drain – which means they are harmful if they come in contact with your skin or eyes.
 Be sure to keep them away from children and pets as well!

 If your gurgling drain isn't fixed with a chemical solution, you will need a more manual alternative to physically unclog the blocked area.
 A drain auger is a flexible, long, coiled wire made of metal that allows you to reach deep into your sink's drain and dislodge the debris.
 You should apply sufficient pressure to break up the jam, but not so much that you damage your plumbing.

-If these solutions don't remove the clog, then it's time to call an experienced professional plumber like the folks at Benjamin Franklin Plumbing.
+If these solutions don't remove the clog, then it's time to call an experienced professional plumber.
 This might be a more costly endeavor, but since the clog will only get bigger the longer you ignore it, you should address the problem immediately rather than letting it get worse.